MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/index.md

 # Setting up an IDE to use Xbox Live

    > [!IMPORTANT]
-   > Prerequisite step:
-   > *  Set up a game at Partner Center.
+   > Prerequisite step: Set up a game at Partner Center.
 See [Getting started](index.md).

-Set up one of the following IDEs with the Xbox Live SDK, for your target platforms:
+After you have set up a game at Partner Center, set up one of the following IDEs to use the Xbox Live SDK, for your target platforms:
 *  Visual Studio, targeting UWP, Xbox, or Android.
 *  Android Studio, targeting Android.
 *  Xcode, targeting iOS.